Saturday, May 21 is a Code Orange Air Quality Action Day for Delaware. More Info

-The Department of Natural Resources and Environmental Control provides a Community Ombudsman, to help communities, business and industry and the public at large understand the Department’s various regulatory and permitting programs.
-The Delaware Small Business Assistance Program provides direct assistance to small businesses and serves as the Departmental liaison with the Registrar of Regulations.
+The Department of Natural Resources and Environmental Control provides Ombudsmen to help communities, business and industry and the public at large understand the Department’s various regulatory and permitting programs.
+The Delaware Business Assistance Program provides direct assistance to businesses and serves as the Departmental liaison with the Registrar of Regulations.

-The three divisions that make up the Office of Environmental Protection — the Division of Water, the Division of Air Quality, and the Division of Waste & Hazardous Substances — all manage regulatory and permitting programs that control various forms of pollution and potentially polluting activities.
+The four divisions that make up the Office of Environmental Protection — the Division of Water, the Division of Air Quality, the Division of Climate, Coastal and Energy, and the Division of Waste and Hazardous Substances — all manage regulatory and permitting programs that control various forms of pollution and potentially polluting activities.

-For emergency planning, accident prevention, and emergency response — The Emergency Prevention and Response Section: 302.739.9404
+For emergency planning, accident prevention, and emergency response — The Emergency Response and Strategic Services Section: 302-739-9404

-For evaluation annd remediation of hazardous waste sites, federal and state superfund programs, and Brownfields — the Site Investigation and Restoration Section: 302.395.2600
+For evaluation and remediation of hazardous waste sites, federal and state superfund programs, and Brownfields — the Remediation Section: 302-395-2600

-For Waste generation, transport, treatment, recycling and disposal — the Solid and Hazardous Waste Section: 302.739.9403
+For waste generation, transport, treatment, recycling and disposal — the Compliance and Permitting Section: 302-739-9403

-For underground and above ground storage tanks, vapor recovery equiopment and boiler safety — the Tank Management Section: 302.395.2500
+For underground and above ground storage tanks, vapor recovery equipment and boiler safety — Tanks Compliance: 302-395-2500

 In addition, the Division of Watershed Assessment oversees the Sediment and Stormwater Regulations, which govern the management of stormwater for land use projects throughout the state.
 The regulations guide the control of stormwater both during and after construction.

-For information about hunting, fishing and boating permits, contact the Division of Fish & Wildlife: 302.739.9910
+For information about hunting, fishing and boating permits, contact the Division of Fish and Wildlife: 302-739-9910